-AADS is now accepting applications for the terminal Master's Degree in African and African Diaspora Studies for the 2014–15 academic year.
-For more information please contact Nicole Thompson Beavers, Graduate Program Coordinator at email@example.com.
+AADS will be accepting applications for the terminal Master's Degree and PhD Program in African and African Diaspora Studies for the 2015–16 academic year starting September 1.

 The graduate program in African and African Diaspora Studies (AADS) is designed to provide students with the skills and analytical frameworks necessary to engage interdisciplinary approaches for examining the lives of people of African descent throughout Africa and the African Diaspora, including the United States.
 AADS faculty and students understand the urgent need to critically address all aspects of Black life.
 The graduate program requires students to grapple with questions central to the field:

 - What is Blackness and how is it lived and expressed throughout the African Diaspora?

 - What is race and how has it functioned in intersection with gender, sexuality, and class in the constitution of modernity, space, and selfhood?